Kansas City Roos men's basketball: History

-The Roos hired Marvin Menzies in 2022, their former conference foe in the WAC when he coached at |New Mexico State.
+The Roos hired Marvin Menzies in 2022, their former conference foe in the WAC when he coached at New Mexico State.
 They struggled in his first season going 11–21 and 7–11 Summit League, but were the Gulf Coast Showcase Runner-Up.
-They bounced back in 2023-24 finishing 16–16, 10–6 Summit League and a second place conference finish.
-The Roos were picked as preseason conference champions in 2024-25 for the first time and were ranked No. 22 in the College Insider Mid Major Top 25.
+They bounced back in 2023–24 finishing 16–16, 10–6 Summit League and a second place conference finish.
+The Roos were picked as preseason conference champions in 2024–25 for the first time and were ranked No. 22 in the College Insider Mid Major Top 25.

+On January 12, 2026, following a 4–14 start, the University announced that Menzies would not be retained after the conclusion of the 2025–26 season.
+Menzies would remain on the bench and finish out the schedule.